jackdb/pgjdbc-test-vm/README.md

 Remember that the password for the "test" user is "test".

+The bin/ directory contains a wrapper for psql that connects to the test database for a given PostgreSQL version:

+    $ bin/psql 10
+    psql (11.1 (Ubuntu 11.1-1.pgdg18.04+1), server 10.6 (Ubuntu 10.6-1.pgdg18.04+1))
+    SSL connection (protocol: TLSv1.2, cipher: ECDHE-RSA-AES256-GCM-SHA384, bits: 256, compression: off) Type "help" for help.

+    test=>

 ### How do I use it to test the JDBC driver?

 1. Clone this repo
 1. Spin up the VM (see above)
 1. Clone the [PostgreSQL JDBC driver](https://github.com/pgjdbc/pgjdbc).
-1. Edit the file `build.properties` and change `def_pgport=10093`
+1. Add a `build.local.properties` file and change the port numbers to point to the version of PostgreSQL you want to test against (ex: 10010 for v10)

     **Note:** To test against a different version of PostgreSQL just change the port.
-For example using `10084` would test against version 8.4.
+For example using `10096` would test against version 9.6.

-1. Build and test the JDBC driver using `ant`:
+1. Build and test the JDBC driver using `mvn`:

-        $ ant test
+        $ mvn clean compile test

-To run the SSL related tests edit the file `ssltest.properties`:

-1. Uncomment the SSL JDBC urls you'd like to test
+To run the SSL related tests copy the file `ssltest.properties` to `ssltest.local.properties` and enable the SSL test property.
-1. Update the port for the server you want to test (ex: use 10084 for the 8.4 server, 10093 for the 9.3 server, etc).

-The resulting file will look something like this (example for version 8.4):

-    sslhostnossl8=jdbc:postgresql://localhost:10084/hostnossldb?sslpassword=sslpwd
-    sslhostnossl8prefix=

-    sslhostgh8=jdbc:postgresql://localhost:10084/hostdb?sslpassword=sslpwd
-    sslhostgh8prefix=
-    sslhostbh8=jdbc:postgresql://127.0.0.1:10084/hostdb?sslpassword=sslpwd
-    sslhostbh8prefix=

-    sslhostsslgh8=jdbc:postgresql://localhost:10084/hostssldb?sslpassword=sslpwd
-    sslhostsslgh8prefix=
-    sslhostsslbh8=jdbc:postgresql://127.0.0.1:10084/hostssldb?sslpassword=sslpwd
-    sslhostsslbh8prefix=

-    sslhostsslcertgh8=jdbc:postgresql://localhost:10084/hostsslcertdb?sslpassword=sslpwd
-    sslhostsslcertgh8prefix=
-    sslhostsslcertbh8=jdbc:postgresql://127.0.0.1:10084/hostsslcertdb?sslpassword=sslpwd
-    sslhostsslcertbh8prefix=

-    sslcertgh8=jdbc:postgresql://localhost:10084/certdb?sslpassword=sslpwd
-    sslcertgh8prefix=
-    sslcertbh8=jdbc:postgresql://127.0.0.1:10084/certdb?sslpassword=sslpwd
+    **Note:** The test VM uses the same SSL certificates in certdir as the pgjdbc repo.

 ### Why did you make this?